What we do

 When a country is emerging from decades of war, foreign intervention, instability, and sectarian violence, the challenges to developing a functioning democracy are immense.
 The ongoing fragile security situation in Iraq is just one of the many barriers to political participation, but NIMD has been greatly encouraged by the enthusiasm and determination of the young students and alumni of its Democracy School.

-Given that young people in Iraq have been at the forefront of efforts to push for reform, NIMD decided to focus its work in Iraq on empowering the next generation of leaders through our Democracy School, with the aim of equipping them with the skills to build on the emerging democratic apparatus.
+Given that young people in Iraq have been at the forefront of efforts to push for reform, in 2021 NIMD decided to focus its work in Iraq on empowering the next generation of leaders through our Democracy School, with the aim of equipping them with the skills to build on the emerging democratic apparatus.

 A pilot project in early 2021 saw 25 aspiring politicians – most of them under the age of 35 – gather in Baghdad for six workshops on democratic knowledge and skills.
 The young men and women from all over Iraq worked with local and overseas trainers to develop their understanding of the political system in Iraq and practical leadership and organization skills.